 A few days ago, I wrote about our arrival at a loom weaver’s house, who was happy to show us the essential parts of a primitive loom.
 Today, we will see how she dresses up the loom for weaving.

 In an industrial society, where Chinese products are a dime a dozen, weavers like Aurelia Cârdei are very hard to find.

 Once in a blue moon, we run an old style artisan like her to earth.
 Aurelia learned to weave from her grandmother.

-She shows a few recently made woven cords, explaining that the patterns are maybe a hundred years old.
+She shows a few recently made woven bands, explaining that the patterns are maybe a hundred years old.
 With the use of these fabric belts, Romanian women tie their traditional aprons around the waist.

 Before Weaving These Bright Belts, Weaver Aurelia Cârdei Showed Us How To Warp A Loom From Back to Front